mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 A Bag data structure stores a collection of unordered, non-unique items.
 It differs from an Array (which stores ordered, non-unique items) and a Set (which stores unordered, unique items).
 A Bag can be used in place of an Array where the order of the collection is not important.
 For instance, a graph node's children have no specific order and could be stored in a Bag.

-A Bag performs much the same as an Array except that the remove operation is constant and may change item order.
+A Bag performs the same as an Array except that the remove operation is constant and may change item order.
 Removing the 0th element of a 1,000,000 item Array causes 999,999 items be moved.
 A Bag, on the other hand, simply removes the 0th item by moving the 999,999th item into the 0th index.

 Here is a simple unstructured Bag implementation using an array.